 Flautist and Collaborative Artist

 Australian flautist Tamara Kohler is a soloist, chamber musician, and inter-disciplinary artist, recognised for her "...fearless execution" (CutCommon) in performance.
 As a strong believer in the transformative power of the arts, Tamara is equally comfortable in the orchestral pit as in the cross-collaborative world.

 "Her playing stands out in several ways: breadth of repertoire, adventurous and intellectual grasp of the material, and equal experience as soloist, chamber musician, and orchestral performer"

 Festival credits include the Melbourne International Arts Festival, Metropolis New Music Festival, the inaugural Eighth Blackbird Creative Lab (USA), Bang on a Can Summer Festival (USA), Darmstadt International Festival for New Music (DE), Port Fairy Spring Music Festival and the 2015 Australian Flute Festival, performing as a soloist in the Australian premiere of Salvatore Sciarrino's 'Il Cerchio dei Suoni'.
 In 2017, she was a finalist for the Classical Freedman Fellowship.

 Tamara is an alumnus of the Australian National Academy of Music and completed a Bachelor of Music (Performance) at the University of Melbourne.
 Her teachers have included Mardi McSullea, Virginia Taylor and Jocelyn Edey-Fazzone.

 Tamara has also studied internationally throughout Italy, Canada, The Netherlands, Germany, Switzerland and Sweden as a recipient of the Skills and Development Grant from the Australian Council for the Arts.

 Aside from her chief projects as a classical musician, Tamara also enjoys recording and performing with musicians and artists of other genres.
-She is a blog contributor for CutCommon: The New Generation of Classical Music and has recently launched her own podcast series, MythirdEar.
+She is a blog contributor for CutCommon: The New Generation of Classical Music and the producer and presenter of podcast series, MythirdEar.